SPRING 2020 Coronavirus action

-All members of the congregation have now been sent the Order of Service for Morning Prayer and the readings for the next few weeks either electronically or by post.
+All members of the congregation are sent the Order of Service for Morning Prayer and the readings for the next few weeks either electronically or by post.
 Anyone who has not received this and would like it, please let us know as above.

 The Eucharistic Service from the Scottish Episcopal Church is broadcast via the SEC website at 11am each Sunday while church buildings are closed.
 It is on Facebook and YouTube

-In addition on Sunday evenings at 19:00 a tradition has started of lighting a candle in the window and saying prayers for all affected by this virus.
+On Sunday evenings at 19:00 some people like to light a candle in the window and say prayers for all affected by this virus.